j-macisaac/bioacoustic-classification-and-data-augmentation/README.md

-# cnn_data_augmentation

-The repository provides the source code to augment data and create CNN acoustic classifiers
+This repository contains the code to create a CNN acoustic classifier and to augment data using Tensorflow and audiomentations.
+The data mining script is an R script used to detect vocalisations using the package monito|R